 SEVERABILITY

-The provisions of the Agreement are severable.
-If any provision of the Agreement, including any provision of any document incorporated by reference, is held invalid by any court of competent jurisdiction, then that invalidity will not affect the other provisions of the Agreement and the invalid provision will be considered modified to conform to existing law and regulations.
+The provisions of this Agreement are severable.
+If any provision of this Agreement, including any provision of any document incorporated by reference, is held invalid by any court of competent jurisdiction, then that invalidity will not affect the other provisions of this Agreement and the invalid provision will be considered modified to conform to existing law and regulations.

 SOVEREIGN IMMUNITY – NO WAIVER

-Nothing whatsoever in the Agreement constitutes or will be construed as a waiver of either party’s sovereign immunity.
+Nothing whatsoever in this Agreement constitutes or will be construed as a waiver of either party’s sovereign immunity.

 SUBCONTRACTING

-Either PartySovereign Nation may Subcontract services to be provided under an SLA .
-In any event, the Sovereign Nation will remain ultimately responsible to HCA and HCA will remain ultimately responsible to the Indian Nation for performance of all duties and obligations under this Agreement.
-Each PartySovereign Nation will be responsible for the acts and omissions of its Subcontractors.
+Sovereign Nation may Subcontract services to be provided under an SLA .
+In any event, the Sovereign Nation will remain ultimately responsible to HCA for performance of all duties and obligations under this Agreement.
+Sovereign Nation will be responsible for the acts and omissions of its Subcontractors.

-Sovereign NationSovereign Nation
+Neither the Sovereign Nation nor any of the Sovereign Nation’s Subcontractors shall enter into subcontracts for any of the work contemplated under this Agreement without obtaining HCA’s prior written acceptance.
+HCA shall have no responsibility for any action of any such Subcontractors.

 SUBRECIPIENT